What A Woman Producing Your Clothes Wants You To Know

 How are you trying to lift other women up in your current role?

-"Mainly, I work as a union organizer.
+"Mainly, I work as a union organiser.
 I am trying to educate workers, especially the female workers, to raise their voices.
-I'm teaching them collective bargaining, trying to promote more female union leaders, and showing them that this kind of organizing is a way to solve their problems."
+I'm teaching them collective bargaining, trying to promote more female union leaders, and showing them that this kind of organising is a way to solve their problems."

-"Mainly, I work as a union organizer.
+"Mainly, I work as a union organiser.
 I am trying to educate workers, especially the female workers, to raise their voices.
-I'm teaching them collective bargaining, trying to promote more female union leaders, and showing them that this kind of organizing is a way to solve their problems."
+I'm teaching them collective bargaining, trying to promote more female union leaders, and showing them that this kind of organising is a way to solve their problems."

 “